-The objective of the geologic study of the Canyon Sandstone formation was to develop a comprehensive description of the physical characteristics of the reservoir sandstones.
-To accomplish this task, it was necessary to (1) map regional and field-scale Canyon sandstone distribution, (2) interpret and characterize depositional systems and facies, (3) investigate how the diagenetic history of the sandstones has modified reservoir porosity and permeability, and (4) summarize preliminary observations of natural fractures in Canyon core.
-Although research on the Canyon Sandstone is ongoing, results-to-date are described in several reports and papers (see annotated bibliography).
+The objective of the geologic study of the Canyon Sandstone formation was to develop a comprehensive description of the physical characteristics of the reservoir sandstones and new methods to map stratigraphically complex outer shelf sandstones.
+To accomplish this task, it was necessary to (1) map regional and field-scale Canyon sandstone distribution, (2) interpret and characterize depositional systems and facies, (3) investigate how the diagenetic history of the sandstones has modified reservoir porosity and permeability, and (4) summarize observations of natural fractures in Canyon core.
+Results are described in several reports and papers (see annotated bibliography).